reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 </Sandpack>

-It's the same result as the original code, but you did not need to pass the `level` prop to each `Heading` component!
+It's the same result as the original code, but you did not need to pass the `level` prop to each `Heading` Component!
 Instead, it "figures out" its heading level by asking the closest `Section` above:

 1. You pass a `level` prop to the `<Section>`.
 2. `Section` wraps its children into `<LevelContext.Provider value={level}>`.